weicheng113/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The model was able to correctly guess 6 of the 6 traffic signs, which gives an accuracy of 100%.
 This compares favorably to the accuracy on the test set of 0.930.

-#### 3. The model's certain on new images' prediction
+#### 3. The Model's Certainty on New Image Predictions

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
 The top five softmax for the six sample images are as follows.
+From the following tables, we can see that the model are quite certain with all the predictions, as the probability value are ranging from 0.99 to 1.00 for all the six images.

 The first stop sign: